Home > Blog > A helping hand: why your organisation or movement needs wellbeing peer supporters

 5. By preventing and reducing the impact of burnout, peer supporters can have a positive financial impact on your organisation.
 Burnout resulting from poor management of wellbeing and resilience can have a major financial impact on organisations and movements.
 A 2022 report published by Deloitte revealed that the cost to employers of poor mental health rose from £45 billion in 2019 to £56 billion in 2020-21.
 This includes the cost of absenteeism and higher staff-turnover rates.
 In a 2018 study of human rights defenders, 19% of those surveyed met criteria for burnout and 75% reported little support from their employers.
 In helping prevent and reduce the impact of burnout, a peer supporter programme can have a positive impact on an organisation’s work.

-Open Briefing is excited to launch its 2024 peer supporter training programme on 12 February 2024.
+Open Briefing is excited to launch its 2025 Peer Support Training Programme on 9 June 2025.
 This remote training programme will support staff members or activists who are interested in acting as a peer supporter within their organisation or movement.
-(This complements our usual offer for organisations with the budget to implement a full peer support programme.)
+This complements our usual offer for organisations with the budget to implement a full Peer Support Training Programme.

-The training will run for eight weeks and will be delivered through seven 90-minute sessions, which will take place every Wednesday and Friday.
+The training will run for six weeks and will be delivered through seven 90-minute sessions, which will take place every Monday and Wednesday.
 Our trainers will combine facilitated discussions, role plays, presentations, self-reflection, and experiential learning to help participants develop the relevant skills and competencies they need to champion a culture that values wellbeing and resilience.

 The training will be trauma informed and will focus on de-stigmatising poor mental health and emphasising the cultural aspects of stress and self-care.